DannyAllegrezza/dannyallegrezza.com/src/pages/cars/index.md

 ---
 templateKey: cars-page
-title: My Garage 🏎
+title: The Garage
 ---

-I proudly consider myself an automobile enthusiast 👍.
-What started as a hobby quickly escalated into an obsession.
-Most who know me personally know that they can find me in my spare time working on a computer or a car.

 This page contains a repository of my currently and previously owned vehicles.
+Have a question about any of the vehicles featured?
+Drop me a note and I'll do my best to reply promptly.